 Best Practices in Pre-Screening Includes Use of Technology

-Pre-screening potential patients for a clinical study is common practice at most research sites.
-It can save time by quickly identifying subjects who may qualify for a study, prior to having them move on to the informed consent process.
+Pre-screening potential participants for a clinical study is common practice at most research sites.
+It can save time by quickly identifying those who may qualify for a study prior to having them move on to the informed consent process.
 Pre-screens can be done in person, over the phone, or in some cases, even online.
 The role technology can play in this process is important not to overlook.
 Regardless of the collection method, the questions and any accompanying script must first be reviewed by the IRB to ensure the materials presented are not beyond the scope of the inclusion/exclusion criteria.

 When time is a precious commodity at a research site, it can be advantageous to delegate the pre-screening process to a non-clinical team member.
 Since the pre-screen itself cannot include any research procedures, it’s quite practical for anyone at the research site to conduct the pre-screen.
 It is important, however, to ensure the script used is well written and followed as closely as possible.
 A good script should: